 \subsection{$d$-Band Center}

 The $d$-band center model of Hammer and N{\o}rskov is widely used in understanding and predicting catalytic activity on transition metal surfaces.
-The chief principle underlying the theory is that the binding energy of an adsorbate to a metal surface is largely dependent on the electronic structure of the surface itself.
-In this model, the band of $d$-states participating in the interaction is approximated by the center of the $d$-band, as denoted by $\varepsilon_{d}$:\cite{Norskov2014}
+The main idea underlying the theory is that the binding energy of an adsorbate to a metal surface is largely dependent on the electronic structure of the surface itself.
+In this model, the band of $d$-states participating in the interaction is approximated by the center of the $d$-band $\varepsilon_{d}$ \cite{Norskov2014}:

 where $n_{\mathrm{d}}$ and $\varepsilon$ are projected-DOS and energy of transition metal $d$ states.
 According to this model, the adsorption energy on transition metal surface correlates the upward shift of $d$-band center with respect to the Fermi energy.
-A stronger upward shift indicates the possibility of the formation of a larger number of empty anti-bonding states, leading to a stronger binding energy.\cite{Hammer1995,Hammer2000,Norskov2014} It may be worth mentioning here that the position of $d$-band center linearly upshifts with increasing the number of empty states above the Fermi level.
-Therefore, one can specify the integral upper limit in Eq. \ref{dbc} to calculate $d$-band center by using VASPKIT code.
+A stronger upward shift indicates the possibility of the formation of a larger number of empty anti-bonding states, leading to a stronger binding energy \cite{Hammer1995,Hammer2000,Norskov2014}.
+It may be worth mentioning here that the position of $d$-band center linearly upshifts with increasing the number of empty states above the Fermi level.
+Therefore, one can specify the integral upper limit in Eq. (\ref{dbc}) to calculate $d$-band center by using VASPKIT.